sai-srikar-g/sai-srikar-g/README.md

 - 👋 Hi, I’m Sai Srikar Gollamudi, I am currently doing my masters at Indian Institute of Science, Bengaluru, India
-- 👀 I’m interested in contributing to open source projects related to communication systems and computer networks
+- 👀 I’m interested in contributing to open source projects related to Communication Systems and Computer Networks
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on projects related to ns3
 - 📫 How to reach me: https://www.linkedin.com/in/sai-srikar-gollamudi/